Factbox: Who could run in the 2024 U.S. presidential election?

 FORMER PRESIDENT DONALD TRUMP

-Republican former President Donald Trump has hinted seemingly endlessly that he will launch a 2024 White House run soon, most recently pointing to next Tuesday as the date for a possible announcement.
+Republican former President Donald Trump launched a 2024 White House run on Tuesday.

 Strategists and party leaders have said Trump, 76, remains the odds-on favorite for the Republican nomination in 2024, especially if the party succeeds in taking control of both the House of Representatives and the Senate.